MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 > [!NOTE]
 > You can use this same procedure to change the password for standard Active Directory user accounts.
 There is no password set for gMSA accounts.

-## Test your DSA permissions and delegations
+## Test your DSA permissions and delegations via PowerShell

 Use the following PowerShell command to verify that your DSA doesn't have too many permissions, such as powerful admin permissions: